tolulope-ops/cybersecurity-projects/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK _VM_Public IP]:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files,